Introduction Taiwan / ROC

 Please note that Luoyang was referred to as "administrative capital" (xingdu 行都), Chongqing was called "provisional capital" (peidu 陪都), and Taipei's official status is "seat of the central government" (zhongyang zhengfu suozaidi 中央政府所在地).
 Between June 29, 1928 and Sept.
 27, 1949 Beijing was called Beiping 北平.

 The current Constitution of the ROC (Zhonghua minguo xianfa 中華民國憲法) was devised when the territory controlled by the ROC government still comprised mainland China and Taiwan.
 While the constitution nominally went into effect on Dec.
 25, 1947, it could factually not be implemented as martial law (jieyanfa 戒嚴法) was imposed over the ROC on May 25, 1947.
 Until martial law was finally lifted on July 15, 1987, the Temporary Provisions Effective During the Period of Communist Rebellion (dongyuan kanluan shiqi linshi tiaokuan 動員戡亂時期臨時條款)—short "Temporary Provisions"—were the real legal foundation of the regime.
-Between 1991 and 2005 the ROC Constitution was amended seven times in order to make it more relevant to the country's current condition, but a discussion on whether the old constitution should be scrapped altogether and replaced with a new one has been going on for years.
+Between 1991 and 2005 the ROC Constitution was amended seven times in order to make it more relevant to the country's current condition, but a debate on whether the old constitution should be scrapped altogether and replaced with a new one has been going on for years.

 Chapters and sections of the ROC Constitution